How You Can Get Started

 Invite them to a time-bounded experiment: a sequence of peer-coaching meetings.
 Each meeting will focus on one group member.

-Use the Case Clinic method to support each member to get the group’s perspective on a challenge they are facing.
+Use the to support each member to get the group’s perspective on a challenge they are facing.

 Wrap up the experiment with a retrospective meeting where everyone can review your time together, discuss what you liked, what could be improved, and decide if you want to keep meeting together.